Druridge Bay curlew: Debate

 An editorial comment was published in reply to this letter, which included comments made by a number of the observers involved with the Druridge bird.
-A letter to Birdwatch from Chris Heard outlined the same concerns, and pointed out also that Eurasian curlew can show spotted flank patterning and white underwings.
+A letter to Birdwatch from Chris Heard outlined the same concerns, and pointed out also that Eurasian curlews can show spotted flank patterning and white underwings.
 This letter drew a response from Brett Richards.

 The editorial comment in Birding World (to which Brett Richards contributed), and Richards' letter in Birdwatch, responded to Chris Heard's concerns by making the following points: